patoarvizu/kms-vault-operator/README.md

 kubectl apply -f deploy/example-kms-vault-secret.yaml
 ```

+### Partial secrets

+In addition to managing `KMSVaultSecret` custom resources, this operator also handles a second type of resource called `PartialKMSVaultSecret`.
+This CRD is similar to `KMSVaultSecret` but only supports the `secrets` field, and doesn't have its own controller.
+Instead, the purpose of this resource is to hold secrets that can be included in a `KMSVaultSecret`, via the `includeSecrets` field.
+The single `kmsvaultsecret_controller.go` will aggregate the included secrets along with those of the resource itself and write them all together as a single item in Vault.
+To keep things as simple as possible, the first iteration of this feature won't support nesting `PartialKMSVaultSecret`s (e.g. by including `PartialKMSVaultSecret`s in other `PartialKMSVaultSecret`s).
+Rather, the way to include multiple partial secrets is to just list them all in the `includeSecrets` field of the `KMSVaultSecret` resource.

+Because of their abstract nature, `PartialKMSVaultSecret`s don't have a path, Vault authenticating method, or KV settings, but they do support the KMS secret encryption context, which is passed down to the concrete `KMSVaultSecret` object.

 ## Important notes by this project

 ### Kubernetes namespaces and Vault namespaces

 The `KMSVaultSecret` CRD is a namespaced resource, but please note that the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) doesn't map to a [Vault namespace](https://www.vaultproject.io/docs/enterprise/namespaces/index.html).
 Support for Vault namespaces is outside of the scope of this project, since they're only available in Vault enterprise for now.

+Additionally, the `PartialKMSVaultSecret` CRD is also namespaced, but the `includeSecrets` field on a `KMSVaultSecret` object will only discover partial secrets within the same namespace.
+Support for referencing secrets from another namespace will be added in a future version.

 ### Multiple secrets writing to the same location